Are you looking for the best autobiography books? I’ve got you covered.

 Miraculously, though, she managed to recover, later embarking on a remarkable journey from her remote Pakistan valley to the United Nations halls in New York.

 I am Malala will inspire you to believe in the power of one person’s voice to change the world.

-What’s in it for you: A memoir by the youngest person to receive a Nobel Peace Prize.
+What’s in it for you: An autobiography book by the youngest person to receive a Nobel Peace Prize.